CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * Proof of identity and address of the applicant,
 * Proof that the applicant is the sole owner of the domain,
 * Confirmation that the applicant is at all entitled to make the application and
-* Mention of a main contact person.
+* Naming a main contact person.
 In addition, the applicant or the applicant may not be on a list of prohibited organizations or persons.
 In addition, the country in which the applicant's registered office or legal status are located may not be subject to trade embargoes or any other sanctions imposed by the country whose legislation is subject to the certification body.

 For users, EV-SSL certificates can be recognized by the fact that certain areas in the supported browsers, such as the URL in the address field or the padlock symbol used by many browsers, which identifies an encrypted page, have a green background.
-However, depending on the configuration of the security gateway (firewall) behind which users access web pages with EV SSL certificates, these markers may not appear in the clients' browsers.
+However, depending on the configuration of the security gateway (firewall) behind which users access web pages with EV SSL certificates, these markers may not be displayed in the clients' browsers.
 If, for example, the message flow between the client and the web server is encrypted by a proxy and then re-encrypted, only the SSL / TLS certificate of the security gateway is displayed in the browser.

 In addition to the higher financial costs associated with issuing an EV-SSL certificate, it usually takes longer to complete an application, as additional information is reviewed by the certification authority.
 If possible, it is recommended to put up with this extra effort.
 Especially in areas where information with higher protection requirements regarding confidentiality and integrity is transferred, EV-SSL certificates should be preferred.